zulip/zulip/api_docs/message-formatting.md

-Clients that correctly implement the current API should handle Thumbor-based older thumbnails correctly, as long as they do not assume that `data-original-dimension` is present.
+Clients that correctly implement the current API should handle Thumbor-based older thumbnails correctly, as long as they do not assume that `data-original-dimensions` is present.
 Clients should not assume that messages sent prior to the introduction of thumbnailing have been re-rendered to use the new format or have thumbnails available.